-Grade 10 students will complete their studies of the Pearson EDEXCEL 9-1 iGCSE Physics specification, a three-year course culminating in two examination papers in May/June 2023.
-This specification is designed to ensure good preparation for students looking to continue to higher education and for those who wish to work in a scientific field.
+Grade 10 students will complete their studies of the Pearson EDEXCEL 9-1 iGCSE Physics specification, a three-year course culminating in two examination papers in May/June 2021.
+This specification is designed to ensure good preparation both for students looking to continue to more advanced courses in Physics and for those who wish to work in a scientific field.
 This course enables students to develop a wide range of skills from those required for practical and experimental science to analytical, problem solving and mathematical skills.